 permits because of the uncertainty of long-term consequences

-to a particular lake and because the results are unpredictable.
+to a particular lake and because the desired results may not be obtained.

 A second method that has recently been introduced is to trap

-the birds to remove the adult worms from the birds hosts with
+the birds to remove the adult worms from the bird hosts with

 an antihelmintic drug.